 It’s no longer about views and shares, it’s about engagement and conversions — and every second counts.

 Modern video platforms are rising to the occasion, building from what worked for YouTube as a consumer platform and tailoring to the needs of a modern business.
-A new research report from Forrester Research analyzed the state of the market for Online Video Platforms (OVPs) for Sales and Marketing, offering new insights into how business requirements are changing and what the new breed of OVPs are offering to help businesses be wildly successful with video.
+A research report from Forrester Research analyzed the state of the market for Online Video Platforms (OVPs) for Sales and Marketing, offering new insights into how business requirements are changing and what the new breed of OVPs are offering to help businesses be wildly successful with video.
 What’s interesting — but maybe not all that surprising — is that many of the fundamentals are the same as what made YouTube successful, but designed in a very different way to help power the video-enabled business.

 Leading Video Platforms Are Easy to Use, and Built for Marketing and Sales